RIP to the best book source in the world: Amazon resellers discover my #1 secret book source. A retrospective and obituary…

 And that would make you just as stupid as I was.

 Then something happened.
-About 10 books in, I found a small paperback selling for $40.
+About 10 books in, I found a small paperback selling on Amazon for $40.
 It was a self-published title on poker theory.
 Interesting.

 So I kept scanning.
-And again, another book.
-This one was selling for $30.
+And again, another one.
+This book was selling on Amazon for $30.
 And then another.
 And another.

 When my mom finished shopping, I asked her if she had any grocery shopping to do, and could she please go do it now?
 I didn’t want to leave.